Kite Class

 Kite Class- Autumn Term

-English fiction will have a focus on description and settings in our writing, using a warning tale (Little Red Riding Hood).
+English fiction will have a focus on character and dialogue and in our writing, using a tale of fear.
 Non-fiction writing will follow, focusing on explanation writing techniques.
 Poetry techniques will be taught during both the half-terms..
 Pupils will also create their own ‘invent’ independent writing, to ‘show what they know!’
 Spelling, punctuation and grammar will be taught throughout the year.
 Weekly spellings are attached below.
+We will compare and order fractions.
+Geometry will focus on the different angles.

 Throughout term there will be a focus on mental addition and subtraction methods.
 We will continue to learn multiplication and dividing, including using a formal written method.
 All our maths will include problem solving, challenges and lots of math talk.
 ‘Maths on Track’ (short burst sessions of 15 minutes) will continually revise and remind of topics taught.